Vinod-sec/Cyber-Security-/README.md

 This project includes a network and vulnerability scanner for Cyber Security applications.
 It allows you to scan a network for active hosts and identify vulnerabilities in web applications.

 ## Features
-- Network Scanner to detect live hosts
+- Network Scanner to detect open ports and services
 - Vulnerability Scanner to identify common web vulnerabilities
 - Simple, easy-to-use interface